fistodul/MF-updater/README.md

 The file has to include all the game files that you want your clients to update.

-If base files/game code packages (Rage.u, RageWeapons.u, Engine.u, etc.) are **not** being downloaded then the list can be freely sorted, although it is recommended to sort them by modified date so that whenever new files are put to the server, clients can download them at the beginning stage of the script.
+If base files/game code packages (`Rage.u`, `RageWeapons.u`, `Engine.u`, etc.) are **not** being downloaded then the list can be freely sorted, although it is recommended to sort them by modified date so that whenever new files are put to the server, clients can download them at the beginning stage of the script.

 If base files/game code packages **are** being downloaded then the list has to be different.
-For example, in case of downloading [modded game files](https://mf.nofisto.com/download/Update.zip), the list has to be in this order:
+For example, in case of downloading [modded game files](https://mf.nofisto.com/download/Update.zip), the list has to start with `EffectsFix.u`, `Rage.u`, `Engine.u`, `RageWeapons.u` packages (order doesn't matter) and then continue with other files (recommended to sort these files by modified date as well).
+Example of file order:

 ```
+Rage.u
+RageWeapons.u
 EffectsFix.u
-Rage.u
 Engine.u
-RageWeapons.u
-Other files
+mf-warehouse.umf
+rage_warehouse.utx
+...
 ```

-Otherwise, UCC decompress command might act up and the updater script might not work as intended.
-Although, the ultimate solution might be not to attempt to decompress any of the game code packages and instead download the uncompressed versions of them at the beginning of file check/download process.
-Maybe such feature will soon be implemented.
+If the 4 packages are not checked/updated at the beginning, there is a possibility that UCC decompression will stop working.

 [This script](https://github.com/filipopo/MF-ansible/blob/main/templates/gameserver/scripts/compress.sh) sets up fast_download directory as well as generates the sha512.txt file.
 Check out the [full repo](https://github.com/filipopo/MF-ansible) for more info on setting up your own server.

-## Back story
+## Backstory

 This Script was first made by Gregaras and then improved by Filip.